-Ivan C. recalls: “The victims were brought along the ditch and were killed.
+Ivan C.: “The victims were led along the edge of the ditch and killed.
 I saw all of this from behind the policemen.
-At the site, shovels were distributed to people who filled the grave.
+Shovels were handed out to people to fill the grave in.
 The Germans wore green uniforms.
-There were more policemen than Germans.
-No one undressed before the shooting.
-The shooting lasted a few minutes.
-Then the people who had to cover the grave threw soil into it.
-The corpses were not arranged in the grave.
-Some people with shovels were trembling, they had difficulties enduring the scene.
-I had to fill the grave too.”
+I think that there were more policemen than Germans.
+No one undressed before the shooting, which only lasted a few minutes.
+The people who had to cover the grave threw soil into it once it was over.
+The victims' bodies were not arranged in the grave.
+Some people with shovels were trembling, they had difficulties dealing with what they'd seen.
+I had to fill the grave in too.”
 (Witness N°640, interviewed in Krichev, on June 16, 2013).

 “After the inspection of the site, the commission discovered almost 50 graves, 3x2-meters, in the forest.
-After uncovering them, it was found that the graves were full of shot corpses, 5 to 25 people in each grave, in total around 1000 people, among them around 30 women and 15 children.
-The people were brought to be killed in covered trucks under the supervision of German gendarmes.
-They had to get undressed, were put in front of the grave and were killed by a bullet to the neck.”
+After uncovering them, it was found that the graves were full of bodies with bullet wounds, 5 to 25 people in each grave, around 1000 people in total, including around 30 women and 15 children.
+The people were taken to be killed in covered trucks under the supervision of German gendarmes.
+They had to get undressed, were put in front of the grave and were killed with a bullet to the neck.”
 [RG22.022M/7021-88/41].

-Krichev is situated about 95 kilometers East- Southeast of Mogilev.
-According to the 1939 census, there were 1,362 Jews living in Kritchev.
-There was also a synagogue and a Jewish kolkhoze
+Krichev is situated about 95km east/southeast of Mogilev.
+According to the 1939 census, there were 1,362 Jews living in Krichev.
+There was also a synagogue and a Jewish kolkhoze.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?